 French.
 Learn more about Les Soins Essentiels here.

-Do you act as the family or informal caregiver for an older adult?
-Have you been looking for information and support for the caregiver role?
+Do you act as a family or informal caregiver for an older adult?
+Have you been looking for information and support?

 How to get started?

 course is open enrollment; you may join any time between October 12, 2021 and July 8, 2022.
 The course

 2022 regardless of when you join.

 - Adopting the caregiver role, including legal and financial information